NoLBERT: A No Lookahead(back) Foundational Language Model: Applications

 We repeat this procedure on an annual basis, fine-tuning NoLBERT separately for patents granted in each year.
 For each year, we randomly split the data into training and test sets in a 70/30 ratio and train the model for one epoch.
 Across years, the classifier achieves an average accuracy of $98\%$, indicating that the fine-tuned ``[CLS]'' embeddings provide a strong representation of patent-level similarity.

 Then, we use the trained model in year $t$ to construct the patent-level embeddings in year $t$.
-Let $S^t_A$ and $S^t_B$ be the set of embeddings of all patents granted to firm A and B in year $t$, the similarity between firms A and B in year $t$ is computed as
+Let $S^t_A$ and $S^t_B$ be the sets of NoLBERT-based ``[CLS]'' embeddings of all patents granted to firm A and B in year $t$, the similarity between firms A and B in year $t$ is computed as